ymadoff/ryba/hbase/master/configure.coffee.md

 # Users & Groups

 *   `hbase.user` (object|string)
-    The Unix HBase login name or a user object (see Mecano User documentation).
+    The Unix HBase login name or a user object (see Nikita User documentation).
 *   `hbase.group` (object|string)
-    The Unix HBase group name or a group object (see Mecano Group documentation).
+    The Unix HBase group name or a group object (see Nikita Group documentation).

 Example